-This suggests that the negative effect of GVC participation on the labour share is not only a consequence of increasing labour productivity, which is then not passed on to workers.
+This suggests that the negative effect of GVC participation on the labour share is not only a consequence of increasing labour productivity that is not passed on to workers.
 Rather, our results show that the real wage would have been higher, for a given level of productivity, if firms would not have participated in GVCs.
 This lends further support to our hypothesis that GVC participation allows firms to charge a higher markup, and/or reduces the bargaining power of labour.

 We have conducted a variety of robustness tests on the specifications in Table 3.
-Results are robust to omitting capital intensity, which is statistically insignificant in all estimations.
+Results are robust to omitting the capital-value added ratio, which is statistically insignificant in all estimations.
 Similarly, results are robust to using the number of people engaged rather than hours worked by employees to calculate real wages and labour productivity.